Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Cloud Cover -- Summary
+Clouds (Cover) -- Summary

-Ferek et al. (1998) determined that cloud condensation nuclei in the airborne effluents of ships off the west coast of the United States were responsible for producing ship tracks, i.e., brighter and more persistent streaks, in the overlying layer of natural and less-reflective cloud, both of which alterations create a cooling influence during daylight hours.
-Based on what is known of the properties of the aerosols responsible for jet aircraft contrails, Meerkotter et al. (1999) came to a similar conclusion, although aircraft-induced increases in high-level cirrus clouds are typically thought to elevate near-surface air temperature (Boucher, 1999), as the warming effect of their greenhouse properties is believed to predominate over the cooling effect of their solar radiation-reflecting properties.
-Nakanishi et al. (2001), for example, suggest that aircraft-induced increases in high-cloud amount in the interior of central Alaska may be largely responsible for the region's recent warming trend, lifting some of the burden typically laid on the shoulders of CO2 in such instances.
+Ferek et al. (1998) determined that cloud condensation nuclei in the airborne effluents of ships off the west coast of the United States were responsible for producing ship tracks, i.e., brighter and more persistent streaks in the overlying layer of natural and less-reflective cloud, both of which alterations create a cooling influence during daylight hours.
+Likewise, based on what is known about the properties of the aerosols responsible for jet aircraft contrails, Meerkotter et al. (1999) suggested that the presence of such contrails tends to cool the earth's surface during daylight hours but warm it at night.
+And they also noted that aircraft emissions may cause additional indirect climate forcing by changing the particle size of natural cirrus clouds, concluding that "this indirect forcing may be comparable to the direct forcing due to additional contrail cloud cover."

-In another study of the climatic implications of anthropogenic-produced aerosols, Satheesh and Ramanathan (2000) measured the clear-sky radiative consequences of the December-to-April northeastern low-level monsoonal flow of air that transports sulphates, nitrates, organics, soot and fly ash (among other anthropogenically-produced substances) from the Indian sub-continent and southern Asia thousands of kilometers over the entire north Indian Ocean and as far south as 10°S latitude.
-They found that the "mean clear-sky solar radiative heating for the winters of 1998 and 1999 decreased at the ocean surface by 12 to 30 Wm-2," which Schwartz and Buseck (2000) indicate is "three to seven times as great as global average longwave (infrared) radiative forcing by increases in greenhouse gases over the industrial period … but opposite in sign."
-This finding, however, was somewhat tempered by the study of Ackerman et al. (2000), who suggested the large cooling effect was likely counterbalanced by a simultaneous reduction in cloud cover (see our Editorial of 1 June 2000).
-But the very next year, a long-term study of real-world data (Norris, 2001) proved this suggestion to be wrong, thereby reaffirming the overall implications of the results of Satheesh and Ramanathan.
-Norris reasoned that if the conclusion of Ackerman et al. was correct, the great increase in anthropogenic aerosol emissions from southern and southeast Asia over the last half-century should have significantly decreased the low-level cloud cover over the northern Indian Ocean over this period.
+This finding, however, was somewhat tempered by the study of Ackerman et al. (2000), who suggested that the large cooling effect was likely counterbalanced by a simultaneous reduction in cloud cover.
+But the very next year, in an analysis of a long-term study of real-world data, Norris (2001)) proved this suggestion to be wrong, thereby reaffirming the overall implications of the results of Satheesh and Ramanathan.
+Norris' reasoning was that if the conclusion of Ackerman et al. was correct, the great increase in anthropogenic aerosol emissions from southern and southeast Asia over the last half-century should have significantly decreased the low-level cloud cover over the northern Indian Ocean over this period.
 A test of this idea with data from the Extended Edited Cloud Report Archive, however, revealed that daytime low-level cloud cover over this part of the world not only did not decrease over the last half-century, it increased ... and it did so in both the Northern and Southern Hemispheric regions of the study area and at essentially all hours of the day.

 Another way by which clouds tend to stabilize earth's climate was suggested by Sud et al. (1999).
-Based on data from the Tropical Ocean Global Atmosphere - Coupled Ocean-Atmosphere Response Experiment, these investigators found that deep convection in the tropics acts as a thermostat to keep sea surface temperature (SST) vacillating over a rather narrow range.
+Based on data from the Tropical Ocean Global Atmosphere Coupled Ocean-Atmosphere Response Experiment, these investigators found that deep convection in the tropics acts as a thermostat to keep sea surface temperature (SST) vacillating over a rather narrow range.
 Starting at the low end of the range, the tropical ocean acts as a net receiver of energy, and it warms.
 Soon thereafter, however, the cloud-base airmass is charged with the moist static energy needed for clouds to reach the upper troposphere; and the cloud cover thus formed reduces the amount of solar radiation received at the sea surface, while its cool and dry downdrafts also tend to promote surface cooling.
-This "thermostat-like control," as the authors put it, tends to "ventilate the tropical ocean efficiently and help contain the SST between 28-30°C." Presumably, it would also act to keep any CO2-induced warming below the same upper bound.
+And this "thermostat-like control," as Sud et al. put it, tends to "ventilate the tropical ocean efficiently and help contain the SST between 28-30°C." Presumably, it would also act to keep any CO2-induced warming below the same upper bound.

 Yet another way in which tropical ocean temperatures may be constrained by cloud-mediated phenomena has been described by Lindzen et al. (2001).
-[See also our Editorial of 21 March 2001.]
 Based on upper-level cloudiness data obtained from the Japanese Geostationary Meteorological Satellite and SST data obtained from the National Centers for Environmental Protection, these researchers determined that the cloudy moist region of the eastern part of the tropical western Pacific "appears to act as an infrared adaptive iris that opens up and closes down the regions free of upper-level clouds, which more effectively permit infrared cooling, in such a manner as to resist changes in tropical surface temperature."
 Indeed, the strong inverse relationship they found between upper-level cloud area and mean SST was determined to be sufficient to "more than cancel all the positive feedbacks in the more sensitive current climate models," which, of course, are the ones that are used to predict the consequences of projected increases in the air's CO2 content.

 In another study, Gordon et al. (2000) examined the response of a coupled general circulation model of the atmosphere to quasi-realistic specified marine stratocumulus clouds and compared the results to what they obtained from their model when operating in its normal mode, which fails to adequately express the presence of the clouds and their effects.
 And what were the consequences of this failure?
 When they removed the low clouds, as occurs in the model's normal application, the sea surface temperature warmed by fully 5.5°C.